gchase/re-compare/README.md

 ## Translator Syntaxes
-[//]: # ( TODO rephrase this)
-[//]: # ( TODO say python syntax and not re2 syntax, fix broken link to an explanation of python extended syntax)
-[//]: # ( TODO explain that extended is both a supported syntax and the intermidiate represenataion and add the flowchart with the many-to-one-to-many explanation)
-The translator supports converting all supported syntaxes to python [re2](ocs.python.org/3/library/re.html) syntax.
-It also allows converting an re2 pattern to the basic syntax.
+Our in house regex tranlator is an all to one to all translator, and supports translation from all of our supported regex syntax formats to an intermidiate language that extends all of the supported syntaxes and from the intermidiate language back to the basic syntax, defined bellow.

+Our intermidiate language, is python's [extended regex format](https://docs.python.org/2/library/re.html).

 **Basic syntax:**
 The basic regex syntax supports the following operations: